rctsang/nightfall-hacks/README.md

 - `credits.js`: set amount of credits on a save file
 - `programs.js`: add programs to your inventory
-- `reset-node-credits.js`: recollect extra credits from past databattles to enable farming (need to re-run each time, sorry)
+- `reset-node-credits.js`: enables recollection of extra credits from past databattles (need to re-run each time, sorry)

 ### How to use them